 - DfE Statutory guidance on school exclusion

 - National standard list of reasons for exclusions: Please note there are some changes to the categories of reasons for exclusions.
-From September 2020 there will be four new categories and ‘other’ should no longer be used.
+From September 2020 there will be five new categories and 'other' should no longer be used.
 All exclusions should be attributed to one or more of these categories on the notification form below

 Forms and templates